 There are many destructive forces at work that help create and maintain fat dogs and cats.
-There are owners who either don't realize their pet is too heavy or aren't concerned enough to do something about it.
+As noted earlier, there are owners who either don't realize their pet is too heavy or aren't concerned enough to do something about it.
 And then we have around half the veterinarians in the country not even raising the subject with owners of overweight animals.
-Of those who do, the vast majority stick stubbornly to their misguided, uninformed advice to feed highly processed, starchbased diets.
+Of those who do, the vast majority stick stubbornly to their misguided, uninformed advice to feed ultraprocessed diets.

-If you're frustrated by your own veterinarian's lack of guidance, or poor guidance when it comes to your pet's diet, you should know that most veterinary schools gloss over the entire subject of nutrition.
-Some vet schools don't even have a nutritionist on faculty, they leave it up to a handful of major pet food companies to conduct seminars for vet students that are heavily slanted toward the ultraprocessed products they sell.
+If you're frustrated by your own veterinarian's lack of guidance, or poor guidance when it comes to your pet's diet, you should know that many veterinary schools gloss over the entire subject of small animal nutrition.
+They leave it up to a handful of major pet food companies to conduct seminars and provide nutrition resources for vet students that are heavily slanted toward the products they sell, which are solely lines of feed-grade, ultraprocessed pet food.